flame-engine/flame/README.md

 ## Help

-We have a Flame help channel on Fireslime's Discord, join it [here](https://discord.gg/pxrBmy4).
+We have a Flame help channel on Blue Fire's Discord, join it [here](https://discord.gg/5unKpdQD78).

 We also have a [FAQ](FAQ.md), so please search for your question there first.